Surging AI needs and geopolitical supply shocks renew attention on nuclear energy

 One thing to watch in this space is the US Department of Energy’s pilot programme, which aims to move at least three advanced reactor concepts towards criticality by July 4, 2026, the country’s 250th anniversary.

-Growing needs and shifting energy markets are driving the nuclear energy renaissance.
+Growing needs and shifting energy markets are contributing to renewed interest in the nuclear energy.
 Restarted, extended and new reactors over the next decade will continue to deliver power into the grid.
-As more nuclear plants are built, costs should fall and deployment should accelerate.
-With time, small reactors will be deployed at some data centre and industrial sites.
+If more nuclear plants are built using repeatable designs and delivery models, costs may fall and deployment should accelerate.
+With time, small reactors may eventually be deployed at some data centre and industrial sites, although timelines remain uncertain.

-No single technology will solve the energy crisis on its own; it will take a mix of solutions.
-The World Economic Forum is supporting an integrated approach to energy solutions, including nuclear, clean fuels, hydrogen and carbon removal along with renewables, oil and gas.
+At the same time, no single technology will solve the energy crisis on its own; it will take a mix of solutions, including nuclear, renewables, energy storage, clean fuels and others.

 Don't miss any update on this topic